Yandex Forms API usage examples

 """

-Runs a background process to export answers.
+Starts a background process to export responses.

-Returns the code of the running operation.
+Returns the ID of the started operation.

 """